KastnerRG/Read_the_docs/docs/project5.rst

 **discriminator**
 ################
-To demodulate FM we require a discriminator circuit, which gives an output which is proportional to the input frequency deviation.
+To demodulate FM radio, we require a discriminator circuit which gives an output that is proportional to the input frequency deviation.

 .. code-block :: python3